jurchiks33/Drawing-app-p5.js/Task_7.md

     How have you adapted and evolved inspiration you have seen from other sources.

     Can you justify your ideas in terms of a use case or use group where existing solutions aren't available.

+My drawing application will stand out due to unique aspect of random image generation tool.(for final submission).